MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 #### Limitations regarding types of text

-The types of text that you can send in a Conversation Builder interaction vary depending if you are building a bot for **chat** or for **messaging**.
+The types of text that you can send in a Conversation Builder interaction vary depending on whether you're building a bot for **Chat** or for **Messaging**.

 **Messaging** only allows plain text to be sent.